muze-innovation/chassis/backend/docs/source.md

 ### Remote Payload

-A `remote` payload in Chassis is a type of UI data that uses a resolver to validate `dynamic` values and ensure proper rendering of the front-end.
+A `remote` payload in Chassis is a type of UI data that uses a resolver to validate `dynamic` values.
 For example:

 ```json
 {